abc English

 Fast Track

-Fast Track Phonics is designed for students who already know how to decode in another alphabetic language, but need to learn the phonics patterns of English.
-Fast Track Phonics also offers review and extended learning for students who have completed the Level 1 and Level 2 Phonics lessons.
+Fast Track Phonics is designed for students who already know how to read in another alphabetic language, but need to learn the phonics patterns of English.

 Fast Track - Basic Code